laurentboileau/laurentboileau.github.io/Content/about.markdown

 title: About
 ---

-Hi, I'm Laurent.
 I'm a software developer and music enthusiast.

 You can find me on [GitHub][github] and [Mastodon][mastodon].